 The New York Times praised the book saying: “The authors offer a valuable new perspective by focusing on the tragicomic miscues of the people who were ostensibly meant to ‘govern’ out-of-control manage-ments…”

-Since the global financial crisis, executive compensation has been in the spotlight and will continue to be a hot topic for directors in 2017 due to active rule making by the US SEC, for American corporates.
+Background Since the global financial crisis, executive compensation has been in the spotlight and will continue to be a hot topic for directors in 2017 due to active rule making by the US SEC, for American corporates.
 While considering the backdrop for such events let’s see if our country can learn something or gain insights from these developments.

 The collapse of many powerful corporates mainly in the US is blamed on ‘greed’ of cor-porate America.
 It’s a feature not definitely limited to America but followed in every country in the world, and more rampant in the under developed countries.
 The compensation and incentives of boards and senior executives were not linked to long-term interest of the company.
 This behaviour led to regulators insisting on board committees having to take more respon-sibilities in evaluating remuneration-related proposals by management.

 One of the cases cited by most people sup-porting control over director compensation is related to Stanley O’Neal the Chairman and CEO of Merrill Lynch.
 The board paid O’Neal USD 48mn in salary and bonus for 2006 – probably the highest compensation in America.
 Just 10 months later he had to make a USD 8.3bn write down on failed investments and made the biggest loss in their 93 year history.
 He was ousted by the board later with an exit package worth USD 161.5 mn.
 Not a bad deal for driving the collapse of a reputed company?